chentingyang/STAMP/README.md

 - test labels also in '...test_label.pkl formed as arrays with the shape (samples,)

 1.3 Unsupervised Datasets
-- the train and test data should be concatenated together and saved in '.....npz', where label 'a' are samples with the shape (samples, features) and label 'b' are labels with the shape (samples,), you can refer to '/data/unsupervised_data/test_data_smd_unsup.npz'
+- the training and test data should be concatenated together and saved in '/.../.npz', where label 'a' are x-samples with the shape (samples, features) and label 'b' are y-samples with the shape (samples,), you can refer to '/data/unsupervised_data/test_data_smd_unsup.npz'

 1.4 Your Datasets
 - you can use '/lib/dataloader_...' according to your data format or create new dataloaders